 Are you wondering if savings accounts have beneficiaries?
 Do you want to add a beneficiary to your savings account?
 Or multiple beneficiaries?
 It’s a common practice for savings accounts o have beneficiaries, especially when the accounts are intended for long-term investment purposes.
 While no one likes to think about it, it’s important to plan what will happen to your financial accounts when you pass away.
 Even if you don’t yet have a spouse or children, thinking ahead financially is still important.

 Reasons Why Savings Accounts Have Beneficiaries

 The designation of beneficiaries must be done through the financial institution’s beneficiary form.
-Information regarding beneficiaries to an account is usually requested for during the initial account opening.
-The beneficiary information required include name, address, social security number, etc. Once beneficiaries are named, a bank account is referred to a “payable on death.” account, and is classified as a revocable trust account by the Federal Deposit Insurance Corp.
-In case one wishes to change or include a beneficiary to a savings account, the individual is required to go to the bank in person to apply and fill a form for it.
-The sole owner of a savings account can arrange with the bank to name a beneficiary by completing a “Payable on Death” form.
-All savings account require a beneficiary even at the initial opening of the account.
+Information regarding beneficiaries (name, address, social security number, etc.) to an account is usually requested for during the initial account opening.
+Once beneficiaries are named, a bank account is referred to as a “payable on death” or POD account, and is classified as a revocable trust account by the Federal Deposit Insurance Corp.
+If one wishes to change or include a beneficiary to a savings account, the individual is required to go to the bank in person to complete a “Payable on Death” form.

-Adding Multiple Beneficiaries to Your Account
+Adding Multiple Beneficiaries to your Account

 Compare Top Savings Accounts